nicopieper/SmartCharging/README.md

 This project proposes a smart charging algorithm based on linear programming that minimizes the charging costs of an aggregated fleet.
 The algorithm reduces spot market purchase costs, increases self-consumption of photovoltaics power, enables the provision of negative secondary control reserve and considers the terms of a peak load avoidance program managed by German distribution system operators.
 The economic potential of each revenue opportunity is examined by using simulations basing on multiple real data sources.

-A two level optimization approach is used.
+A two-level optimization approach is used.
 Every four hours, a pre-planning linear programming algorithm calculates the optimal charging schedules.
 An operational management algorithm uses a heuristic to manage the charging processes in following the transmission system operator’s (TSO) aFRR requests and technical restrictions.
 Based on real driving profiles and current BEV properties, a fleet of several thousand BEVs can be modeled and simulated over one year.
-The developed charging optimisation approach can be compared to a base scenario, in which the users decide by themselfs when to charge.
+The developed charging optimization approach can be compared to a base scenario, in which the users decide by themselves when to charge.

-The following figure visualises the modeled smart charging system.
+The following figure visualizes the modeled smart charging system.
 A central aggregator controls the charging processes of the participants using an internet connection to the vehicles.
 The scheduling bases on the expected charging availability and demand, spot market prices, available PV power, and balance energy requests.
 Each user is modeled with an individual set of characteristics, comprising a BEV as well as its usage profile, a private charging point, an electricity contract and a public charging tariff.

 <img src="https://github.com/nicopieper/SmartCharging/blob/master/ReadmeImages/3Systemaufbau.svg?raw=true" alt="alt text" height="300">